jimolayinka/Performance-Insights-Product-and-Regional-Profitability-Report/README.md

 A visual combining Product, Segment, and Sector was created, using the SUM of Sales as the legend.
 This provided a clear breakdown of product performance across different customer.

-- It identifies November 2014 as the peak month for profit
-- France in Europe has the most lucrative market.
-- The analysis further underscores the strong sales perf- ormance of the "Paseo" product, particularly within the Enterprise and Government sectors.

 ### Findings

 - It identifies November 2014 as the peak month for profit.